zecrocks/zcash-stack/README.md

 ## Docker Resources

-The `docker/` directory contains Docker configurations and resources for running Zcash services in containers.
-This includes:
+The `docker/` directory contains Docker configurations and resources for running Zcash services in containers:

-- Docker Compose configurations
-- Dockerfile definitions
-- Container orchestration templates
+- [Docker README](docker/README.md) – Full documentation for Docker usage in this repo

 ## Kubernetes Deployment